 2) Supplemental documents: see letters A - F below:

-All applications for community event street closure permits (including alcohol or not) require the following supplemental documents to complete application.
-All items listed below must be submitted by the application timelines stated below.
+All applications for community event street closure permits require the following supplemental documents to complete application.
+All items listed must be submitted by the application timelines stated below.
 The supplemental documents are identified on the application forms with an arrow symbol -->

-A) --> Signature Form for Notification of Upcoming Community Event Street Closure from adjacent properties
+A) --> NOTIFICATION: Signature Form for Notification of Upcoming Community Event Street Closure from adjacent properties

 click here for the standard one-block street closure traffic control plan.
 If the conditions or configuration of your proposed street closure do not resemble those of the standard traffic control plan, you are required to submit a custom traffic control plan that is approvable by the City Traffic Engineer.

-C) --> A site plan that shows the proposed street closure and all items you wish to place in the right-of-way.
+C) --> SITE PLAN: A site plan that shows the proposed street closure and all items you wish to place in the right-of-way.
 The plan should illustrate the street layout of the event including: